 How Could You?
-Hall of Shame-Connor Hawes case-Child Death UPDATED
+Hall of Shame-Conner Hawes case-Child Death UPDATED

-By on 10-30-2017 in Abuse in foster care, Connor Hawes, How could you?
+By on 10-30-2017 in Abuse in foster care, Conner Hawes, How could you?
 Hall of Shame, Kansas, KVC Kansas, Peter Brackett

 How Could You?
-Hall of Shame-Connor Hawes case-Child Death UPDATED
+Hall of Shame-Conner Hawes case-Child Death UPDATED

 This will be an archive of heinous actions by those involved in child welfare, foster care and adoption.
 We forewarn you that these are deeply disturbing stories that may involve sex abuse, murder, kidnapping and other horrendous actions.

-From Fort Scott, Kansas, 22-month-old foster son Connor Hawes “drowned in a decorative fish pond in his foster parents’ back yard near Fort Scott.”
+From Fort Scott, Kansas, 22-month-old foster son Conner Hawes “drowned in a decorative fish pond in his foster parents’ back yard near Fort Scott.”

 “Conner’s foster father, 37-year-old Peter Brackett, was inside watching TV when he realized Conner was missing, a Bourbon County sheriff’s report said.
 His 13-year-old son alerted him that Conner was missing.